rollbar/docs/policy/security.md

 ## Disclosure and audit

-Data is sent to Rollbar via notifiers that are installed and run on customer machines or embedded in web pages and run on customer's user's browsers.
-There are open-source notifiers written in popular programming languages and platforms, including [Ruby](https://github.com/rollbar/rollbar-gem), [Python](https://github.com/rollbar/pyrollbar), [Node.js](https://github.com/rollbar/node_rollbar), [JavaScript](https://github.com/rollbar/rollbar.js), [PHP](https://github.com/rollbar/rollbar-php), and [others](https://github.com/rollbar).
+Data is sent to the Rollbar API via notifiers that are installed and run on customer machines or embedded in web pages and run on customer's user's browsers.
+We provide and maintain official open-source libraries for several popular programming languages and platforms, including [Ruby](https://github.com/rollbar/rollbar-gem), [Python](https://github.com/rollbar/pyrollbar), [Node.js](https://github.com/rollbar/node_rollbar), [JavaScript](https://github.com/rollbar/rollbar.js), and [PHP](https://github.com/rollbar/rollbar-php).

 Notifiers are small pieces of code that gather and report data to Rollbar over HTTPS.
-They do not generate any dynamic code or "monkey-patch" libraries, so you do not need to worry about them interfering with your codebase once installed.
+They do not generate any dynamic code, so you do not need to worry about them interfering with your codebase once installed.
 Notifiers are also designed to run in an asynchornous manner (where available), and should not have a noticeable impact on performance.

 Since all of the notifier code is open-source, the community is able and encouraged to audit the source code.
-All code is hosted on [Github](http://github.com/).
+All code is hosted on [GitHub](http://github.com/rollbar).

 ## Secured content

 In order to help us improve Rollbar and user experience, Rollbar may use third-party analytics and customer service tools to better understand user behavior on our site.
 Any data that Rollbar collects is used solely by Rollbar and is not shared, sold or rented to any third-parties.

-Data reported by our notifiers is never shared with any third-party service without the express consent of our users.
-Rollbar integrates with many tools that provide complementary services.
+Data reported to the Rollbar API is never shared with any third-party service without the express consent of our customers.
+Rollbar integrates with many complimentary tools, including GitHub, JIRA, HipChat, PagerDuty, and many others.
 Each of these tools must be configured and enabled by a user before any data will be sent to them.

 See our [privacy policy](http://rollbar.com/privacy) for more information.